mengdilin/Cjango-Unchained/apps/http-post-demo/Tutorial.md

 ## Writing your second Cjango Application

 Now that you understand how Cjango works, we can start writing a slightly more complicated web server.
 Web forms are one of the most basic building blocks in any web application.
-We will be using forms to allow users to write blog posts, and also for logging in to the application.
+We will be using forms to allow users to log in to the application.

 # Configuration
 All configurations are specified in `json/settings.json` which specifies paths to `templates`, `callbacks`, `static`, and `json` directory.